Battle of Bangui (2021): Battle

 Around 5:45 am around ten rebels armed with rocket launchers and Kalashnikov rifles were spotted in PK 11, Damala, PK 12 and Pindao in Bangui.
 Around 200 rebels attacked military barracks 9 km and 12 km from the capital.
 They also attacked Bimbo neighborhood.
 Residents were reporting gunfire in different parts of the city.
 Streets were scattered with bullet casings.
 The attack was repelled and as of 8 am situation in the city was calm.
 One Rwandan soldier was killed and another was injured.
 According to prime minister Firmin Ngrébada 30 rebels were killed and five were captured.
 A few civilians were injured including France Beldo, 31 year old woman hit by stray bullet into hand, chest and shoulder.

-One of captured rebels was showed live on television.
+One of captured rebels was shown live on television.
 Interior minister Henri Wanzet Linguissara claimed that he was a Chadian citizen.
 The Chadian government denied the accusation.